paltalabs/defindex/apps/docs/10-whitepaper/03-the-defindex-approach/01-design-decisions.md

 To understand better why we decide this please check the [Why we can`t swap on deposit](../10-apendix/01-why-we-cant-swap-on-deposit-or-withdraw.md) section.

 ## IDLE funds.
-- Security: Enables emergency withdrawal
-- Performance: Separate high CPU instructions limits tx.
+IDLE funds are funds that are not being used for any strategy.
+But they are protected by being held inside the DeFindex Smart Contracts.
+- Security: Enables emergency withdrawal.
+This means that if a DeFi protocol gets too risky, the users won't lose their funds because they can be withdrawn from the DeFi protocol to the DeFindex Smart Contracts.
+- Performance: Enable multi transaction movements.
-- Transaction Cost: Enable small investment that wont  be affected by costly txs.
+- Transaction Cost: Enable small transactions that wont be affected by costly txs.

 ## Emergency Withdrawal
-- Secutiry.
-We have roles.
+- It allows the Emergency Manager to rescue funds in case of an emergency.
+These are held in the DeFindex Smart Contracts.
+Thus, the users won't lose their funds and they will be able to withdraw them anytime.

 ## Roles
-- Manager
-- Emergency Manager
-- Fee Receiver
+- Manager: Can change the Emergency Manager and the Fee Receiver.
+Rebalance between strategies to optimize the performance and minimize the risk.
+- Emergency Manager: Can rescue funds in case of an emergency.
+- Fee Receiver: Receives the fees that the protocol pays to incentivize good management.